June 2017 Newsletter

 My other new bag was actually a prize from an online store for an honest review I did of the Canon EOS 5D Mark IV…nice and thank you Calumet!

-This is now my “go to” bag/case.
-It is incredibly sturdy, tons of room, and expandable pouch big enough to hold a weekends worth of clothes and the obligatory, and very smooth, rollers for pulling around.
+This is now my "go to" bag/case.
+It is incredibly sturdy, tons of room, and expandable pouch big enough to hold a weekends worth of clothes.
+It also has the obligatory, and very smooth, rollers for pulling around.

 Very happy with this case and I will no doubt review that too.

-Ok, I am going to leave it there for now with a promise that I fully intend to do more newsletters in the future but I need your help.
+Ok, I am going to leave it there for now with a promise that I fully intend to do more newsletters in the future.

 I am going on a huge road trip next month and would like to do some "newslettery" things whilst I am on it so please let me know the sort of things you are looking to learn or read about in the comments below.